cdsmith/HMock/README.md

 as described in the question about partial mocks, and provide a fake implementation for the problematic method.

+### Why do I need a Default instance for `mockMethod`?

+`mockMethod` and `mockLaxMethod` use the `Default` class from `data-default` to decide what to return when no other response is given for an expectation.
+If the method you are mocking has no `Default` instance for its return type, you can use `mockDefaultlessMethod` or `mockLaxDefaultlessMethod` instead.
+In this case, if there's no response specified, the method will return `undefined`.

 ### How do I mock multi-parameter type classes?

 In order to mock a multi-parameter type class, the monad argument `m` must be